Solidarity infrastructure for solidarity actions

 - Our Jabber server: https://jabber.systemli.org

 - Tickers are suitable for spreading news.
-With our ticker you can show your surroundings (for example the neighbourhood) keep you informed about current developments.
-A ticker instance must you with us by e-mail request.
-But we are happy to make it available to you under different domains.
+With our ticker you can inform your surroundings (for example the neighbourhood) about current developments.
+A ticker instance must be requested via e-mail.
+We can also make it available under different domains.
 All information about our ticker service.

 - Mastodon is a free Twitter alternative.
 We can recommend the following instances: